hashicorp/consul/website/source/docs/platform/k8s/mesh-gateways.html.md

 sanguine-elk-consul-mesh-gateway   LoadBalancer   10.35.254.171   32.32.32.32     443:32022/TCP   8m6s
 ```

-Now change the `meshGateway.wanAddress.host` key to the IP:
+Now change the `meshGateway.wanAddress.host` key to the external IP.
+This will tell remote datacenters to route gateway traffic to the load balancer.

 ```diff
 meshGateway: